Unboxing RFID Reader Modules

 Hi!
 I’m Kishan Patel with atlasRFIDstore.com.
 Today we are going to take a look at the ThingMagic RFID Reader Modules.

-In this video, we are going to talk about the differences between reader modules and fixed readers, when to choose a reader module, as well as other ancillary devices that are available to expand upon the development process, such as the xPress Sensor Hub and its available Interface Modules.
+and , when to choose a reader module, as well as other ancillary devices that are available to expand upon the development process, such as the xPress Sensor Hub and its available Interface Modules.

 Before we begin, let’s briefly talk about why people purchase RFID reader modules.

 At the most basic level, a finished reader will include a processor, memory, power supply, antenna connectors, and a durable case built around an RFID reader module.
-Out of the box, finished RFID readers when connected to antennas, are ready for deployment.
+Out of the box, finished RFID readers when connected to , are ready for deployment.

 Unlike finished RFID readers, reader modules are small, embeddable readers requiring custom engineering.
 These reader modules are meant for original equipment manufacturers and developers to use for three main reasons: